Premenstrual syndrome - self-carePMS - self-care; Premenstrual dysphoric disorder - self-care

-- Go away within 1 - 2 days after your menstrual period starts
+- Go away within 1 to 2 days after your menstrual period starts

 Keep a Diary of Symptoms

 Keeping a calendar or diary of your symptoms can help you identify the symptoms that are causing you the most trouble.
 This can help you manage the times when they are likely to occur.
-Keep a diary or calendar to record:
+In your diary or calendar, be sure to record:

 - The type of symptoms you are having

-Treating PMS may involve some trial and error.
-Some things you try may work, but others may not.
+You may need to try different things to treat PMS.
+Some things you try may work, and others may not.
 Keeping track of your symptoms may help you find the treatments that work best for you.